Thomas Azier

-Thomas Azier (born in Leiderdorp, Netherlands, on 14 August 1987) is a Dutch avant-pop singer and musician.
+Thomas Azier (born in Leiderdorp, Netherlands, on 14 August 1987) is a Dutch avant-pop singer and composer.

 Azier studied at the Academie voor Popcultuur in Leeuwarden in 2005.
 At age 19, he moved to Berlin, Germany, where he performed in various night venues.
-In 2012, he won the Friesland Pop Talent Award and released two EPs, Hylas 001 and Hylas 002 on his own Hylas Records label which led to a deal with Universal Music France (Island France / Mercury Music Group).
+In 2012, he released two EPs, Hylas 001 and Hylas 002 on his own Hylas Records label which led to a deal with Universal Music France (Island France / Mercury Music Group).
+In 2015 he received an Edison award for his debut album Hylas and in 2018 for Rouge.

 Debut album Hylas

 In 2014, he had his first studio album Hylas released, the result of five years of work.
 It has charted in the Netherlands, France and Belgium.
 The album became Album of the Week at VPRO's 3VOOR12 in Holland and the single Red Eyes became Single of the Week at iTunes.
-Another single from the album - Ghostcicty - was featured in the series Lucifer.
+Another single from the album - Ghostcity - was featured in the series Lucifer.

-Azier also co-wrote and played on several songs on the album Racine carrée by the Belgian singer Stromae and as a solo artist he provided the support acts during his tour and tours of Woodkid.
+Azier also co-wrote and produced several songs on the album Racine Carrée by the Belgian singer Stromae and as a solo artist he provided the support acts during Stromae's tour and several shows of Woodkid.

 Rouge, Stray & Raven On The First Floor

 In 2017, Azier released his second studio album Rouge, which featured the successful radio singles Talk To Me and Gold.

-The music on the album Stray, 2018, was composed and produced fully on the move, a travel that took him from Kyoto to Abidjan, Paris, New York, Berlin and back to the Netherlands.
-The tension of constant travel resulted in the fact that the entire album was recorded and created on his laptop with a USB microphone in several hotels and short term rental flats.
+The music on the album Stray, 2018, was composed and produced fully on the move.
 Stray was released independently on Azier's label Hylas Records.
 The song Vertigo was released as a single.
 Echoes, White Horses and Hymn became live favourites.

-In 2019, Thomas produced two singles by Dutch rock singer Anouk, which he also co-wrote: It's A New Day and Million Dollar.

 The EP Raven On The First Floor was released in May 2019, featuring the singles Map Of Your Loneliness and Strangling Song.
-On the EP Thomas collaborated with the German multi-instrumentalist Obi Blanch for the first time.
+On the EP Thomas collaborated with experimental guitar player Obi Blanche for the first time.